bgorman87/PDF-Flow/README.md

 ### Dependencies

-Before getting started, make sure you have the following dependencies installed on your system and are available via PATH:
+Before getting started, make sure you have the following dependencies installed on your system and are available via PATH.
+On Windows, neither one of these dependencies automatically add themselves to PATH so you will have to do it manually for both:

-- [Poppler](https://pdf2image.readthedocs.io/en/latest/installation.html) - Used for transforming PDFs to images.
+- [Poppler](https://pdf2image.readthedocs.io/en/latest/installation.html#installing-poppler) - Used for transforming PDFs to images.
 - [Tesseract OCR](https://tesseract-ocr.github.io/tessdoc/Installation.html) - The OCR engine for text extraction.

+**Note:** If adding to PATH after starting PDF Flow or from an already open cmd prompt, you will have to restart them for PATH to be updated.
 ## Installation

 ### Option 1: Installation via .msi File (Windows)